Lesson 1: Nǐ shì xuéshēng ma?

 Pronunciation: The Music of Mandarin (声调 - shēngdiào)

-The good news is that Chinese grammar is super easy.
+The good news is that Chinese grammar is easy compared to European languages.
 The hardest part for beginners is the tonal system, which is really the core of how the Chinese language works.
-However, the tonal system can easily be mastered with practice, and then the heavy lifting has already been done.
+However, the tonal system can easily be mastered with practice, and then the heaviest lifting has been done.

 The essence to understand is that the tone with which you say a syllable changes its meaning.
 Similar to how you use a rising, higher tone in English to ask a question - "Really?".
 Or how you use a lower, shorter tone to give a command - "Go!".
 This system is used continuously in Mandarin Chinese.
 There are four main tones and a fifth, neutral tone.
 You can think of them like musical notes for syllables.